SEND Acronyms Decoded: Every Abbreviation Teachers Need

 DfE Teachers' Standards (2011, updated 2021)

-Standard 5 requires teachers to "adapt teaching to respond to the strengths and needs of all pupils," including those with SEND.
+Standard 5 requires teachers to "adapt teaching to respond to the strengths and needs of all learners," including those with SEND.
 Understanding the acronyms in this guide is a prerequisite for meeting that standard in practice.

 These twenty acronyms appear in virtually every SEND document, meeting, and conversation in UK schools.
 If you learn nothing else from this guide, learn these.